William Gilbert (physicist): Life and work

 Among the aforementioned experiments Gilbert describes the process of creating a magnet from a heated bar of wrought iron via hammering it on an anvil as it cools aligned with the earths south-north magnetic poles.
-The results from this experiment have since been held as fact yet a study published by The Royal Society in 2011 found that this process of magnetization through percussion fails to create convincing or repeatable results.
+The results from this experiment had since been held as fact but a study published by The Royal Society in 2011 found that this process of magnetization through percussion fails to create convincing or repeatable results.

 In Book 6, Chapter 3, he argues in support of diurnal rotation though he does not talk about heliocentrism, stating that it is an absurdity to think that the immense celestial spheres (doubting even that they exist) rotate daily, as opposed to the diurnal rotation of the much-smaller Earth.
 He also posits that the "fixed" stars are at remote variable distances rather than fixed to an imaginary sphere.
 He states that, situated "in thinnest aether, or in the most subtle fifth essence, or in vacuity – how shall the stars keep their places in the mighty swirl of these enormous spheres composed of a substance of which no one knows aught?"

 The English word "electricity" was first used in 1646 by Sir Thomas Browne, derived from Gilbert's 1600 Neo-Latin electricus, meaning "like amber".
 The term had been in use since the 13th century, but Gilbert was the first to use it to mean "like amber in its attractive properties".
 He recognized that friction with these objects removed a so-called "effluvium", which would cause the attraction effect in returning to the object, though he did not realize that this substance (electric charge) was universal to all materials.